AyoubCoding21/Krom/tutorials/7_temporary_hacks.md

 Getting string input works great (see string tutorial).
 Int input is not yet standardized, but you can call the function `inputInt` to get a number from the user.

 ## imports
 Importing works similar to how it does in Python.
 It simply dumps another file into your current file.
-Right now, the import syntx is
+Right now, the import syntax is :

 ```
 ==> "path/to/target/file/from/current/file.kdev"